kaustavkarmakar2/project/README.md

 `npm install`
 run:`node app`
-`the developement server is running at 3002`
+message:`the developement server is running at 3002`